amanjain96/Project4/README.txt

 Kid_safe count is checked by matching several cuss words from a list.
 A count is defined based on our results.
 Similar concept is used for love_index and Mood index.
 Word count is done to find the length of each song.
-For complexity, it is not so straught forward.
+For complexity, the calculations are not straught forward.
 Textstat package was imported.
 A set of commonly used words were compared from the package and the lyrics of each song.
 If there are very few words matching, then the song obtained a higher value on the complexity index.

 TESTS.PY
 This file contains unit tests for the overall code for the project.
-It tests the overall project code for correct values, missing valeus, incorrect arguments, paths, methods,classes, errors and other assertions.
+It tests the overall project code for correct values, missing valeus, incorrect arguments, paths, methods, classes, errors and other assertions.
 The code coverage for the tests can be check using coverage.py